-When given the opportunity, our College can achieve great things.
+When given the opportunity, the Moody College can achieve great things.
 But we can't do it alone!
 Join us in our quest to revolutionize communication education – there are several convenient methods to facilitate your generosity:

 You may make a gift or pledge online with a credit card via our secure gift page.

 You may mail pledges and gifts made by check (payable to The University of Texas at Austin) with a letter stating your gift's purpose, to:

 Are you a University of Texas employee?
 If so, visit the University's How to Give website

 Please contact the Moody College's External Relations Office